leighmcculloch/leighmcculloch.com/source/content/posts/2019/continuous-deployment-to-app-engine-using-google-cloud-build/index.md

 You can use the `$SHORT_SHA` variable substitution to set the version of the App Engine deployment to match the 7 character short sha of the commit being deployed.

 Push a commit to the GitHub repository and watch the Build history in the build project.
 You should see a new build show up that will deploy the app to the app project.

+**Update (2021-05-11):** In October 2020 Google Cloud started requiring the `Service Account User` role as well.
+There are details about this on Google's issue tracker: https://issuetracker.google.com/issues/170538212.